All blog posts

 What are the benefits of deposits?

-Making deposits mandatory has several advantages.
-First, it will reduce litter in the Netherlands.
-Because consumers can earn money by turning in empty bottles, fewer bottles will be thrown away.
 In addition, the deposit system will improve the recycling of plastic bottles.
-The producers of the bottles will be responsible for processing the returned bottles themselves, encouraging them to invest more in sustainable recycling techniques.
+Bottle manufacturers are responsible for processing the returned bottles themselves, which encourages them to invest more in sustainable recycling techniques.

 What packaging is covered by the new law?